-Criginating in the 18th century, the term chatelaine meant a chain or clasp which held all manner of useful objects, most importantly the keys to the castle. chatelaines were worn most often by the mistress, but sometimes by the master of the house, and the term itself later came to mean simply, the keeper of the castle.
+Originating in the 18th century, the term chatelaine meant a chain or clasp which held all manner of useful objects, most importantly the keys to the castle.
+Chatelaines were worn most often by the mistress, but sometimes by the master of the house, and the term itself later came to mean simply, the keeper of the castle.

-Having been on the grow-your-own, preserving, locavore tip for the last 6 years i know that managing the food storage throughout the year is a big part of it all. and that it’s a constantly evolving process. fine-tuning around here includes:
+Having been on the grow-your-own, preserving, locavore tip for the last 6 years I know that managing the food storage throughout the year is a big part of it all.
+And that it’s a constantly evolving process.

 And yes, i too will be coming at you with ways to enjoy what’s been canned, stored, frozen and otherwise saved for later. ’cause a chatelaine’s work includes making sure that ‘later’ actually comes, and that we do in fact eat what we sow.

 Some of you may remember my intro to roast the toast waaaay back in 2009 (yikes!) in which I feature the use of sweet preserves in ways other than on top of toasty things.
 I also did one jam on it post (yikes again!) in which I do celebrate toasty things fit to be slathered. because, it’s true, toasty things are my favorite way to enjoy jams and jellies – and baking is part of this chatelaine’s work. so I’m bringin’ those back – or finally getting on them.
 Oh, and if you haven’t seen my guest post over at the kitchn, please do check out ways to eat up sweet preserves with cheese!

 Finally, I’ve had an intention for some time to start up a salty little series called shizzles with picklz – what to eat with all those savory preserves of course! (and ok I’ll admit, just because I want to have a series called shizzles with picklz – c’mon say it, its fun!)